iShezmu/holbertonschool-web_back_end/NoSQL/README.md

 *   7-delete
     - Write a script that deletes all documents with `name="Holberton school"` in the collection `school`:
       - The database name will be passed as option of `mongo` command

+*   8-all.py
+    - Write a Python function that lists all documents in a collection:
+      - Prototype: `def list_all(mongo_collection):`
+      - Return an empty list if no document in the collection
+      - `mongo_collection` will be the `pymongo` collection object